Chobazkun/hokuspokus-cli/README.md

   - After receiving the answer, you can choose to ask for more details or exit.

 - **Debugging Code**:
-  - Run hokuspokus debug `<error_message>` to analyze an error message and the contents of your current directory for debugging insights.
+  - Run hokuspokus debug `<error_message>` to analyze an error message and the contents of your current directory or specified files for debugging insights.
     - `<error_message>`: The error message you are trying to debug.

 - **Developing Features**: